 Jennifer Puga parlayed her experience as a wedding planner to launch her home-based travel agency specializing in group travel.
-Learn how she’s mastering the art of group cruises in this edition of Take 5.
+Learn how she’s mastering the art of group cruises in this interview.

 How did you get involved in the travel business?